openspending/fiscal-data-package/spec/index.md

 The following attributes SHOULD be included wherever possible:

 * `id`: A globally unique identifier for the budget item.
-This `id` attribute will usually be located on the default `fact` dimension.
+This `id` attribute will usually be located on a dimension of type `other`.

 ## Special Dimensions